-The training coordinator(s) and/or supervisor at each facility are responsible for tracking and scheduling training for law enforcement personnel at their respective facilities.
-The POST Training Coordinator at headquarters works with the facility training coordinator(s) and/or supervisor to ensure compliance and that records are being maintained.
+The training coordinator(s) and/or supervisor at each facility is responsible for tracking and scheduling training for law enforcement personnel at their respective facility.
+The POST Training Coordinator at headquarters works with the facility training coordinator(s) and/or supervisor(s) to ensure compliance and records are being maintained.

 As mandated by POST, the DDS implements a CPT plan that lists CPT courses closely related to job duties of law enforcement personnel within our department.
-CA Code of Regulations requires that, of the required 24 hours of CPT, 18 hours consist of PST (Arrest and Control, Driver Training/Awareness, Firearms, and Use of Force).
-Upon completion of training, law enforcement personnel are required to provide certificates so completion can be verified with POST or by the training authority that provided the training.
+CA Code of Regulations requires that, of the required 24 hours of CPT, 18 hours be of PST (Arrest and Control, Driver Training/Awareness, Firearms, and Use of Force).
+Upon completion of said training, law enforcement personnel are required to complete a short quiz to provide proof of understanding.